 a very obvious purple stain.

-Grinch and Thing are our living examples of what larval Tiger
+Toothless is our living example of what larval Tiger Salamanders

-Salamanders would look like.
-They are actually not Tiger
+would look like.
+They are actually not Tiger Salamanders at all,

 We recently migrated our old site over to this spiffy, new